Bridging Local and Global Knowledge via Transformer in Board Games: Introduction

-This paper conducts a comprehensive experiment to investigate the feasibility of using CvT, ViT, and CoAtNet to address the challenges of handling global information in the game of Go.
-Not surprisingly, our experiments show that directly applying these Transformer architectures from computer vision to AlphaZero does not yield better results than the original AlphaZero networks.
-This is due to the distinct goals between computer vision and games; while the former primarily focuses on image classification and pursuing higher accuracy, the latter focuses on improving playing strength.
-Consequently, this paper introduces \textit{ResTNet}, a novel network architecture specifically designed for AlphaZero algorithms which interleaves the use of residual and Transformer blocks to effectively balance between local and global information processing.
-The contribution of this paper can be summarized as follows: \begin{itemize}[left=0pt] \item For the first time, the integration of Transformer and residual networks within the AlphaZero for board games is thoroughly investigated.
-Our experiments show that the proposed ResTNet not only improves playing strength but also enhances the acquisition of global information. \item ResTNet significantly addresses two major challenges in Go.
-For circular patterns, ResTNet reduces vulnerability by lowering the probability of being attacked from 70.44\% to 23.91\% when playing against the cyclic-adversary among 24 games with circular pattern provided by \citeauthor{wang_adversarial_2023}.
-For ladder patterns, ResTNet improves the accuracy of correctly recognizing ladders from 59.15\% to 80.01\% in a given human game collection. \item Our experiments also reveal another benefit of RestNet: it can further offer explainability through the visualization of the attention maps.
-Moreover, we apply ResTNet to Hex, another game also requiring an understanding of global information with long sequences \citep{lovering_evaluation_2022}.
-Experiment results are similar to those in Go, indicating that ResTNet is promising for AlphaZero in games. \end{itemize}
+To answer this question, this paper introduces \textit{ResTNet}, a novel network architecture specifically designed for AlphaZero algorithms which interleaves the use of residual and Transformer blocks to effectively balance between local and global information processing.
+The contribution of this paper can be summarized as follows: \begin{itemize}[left=0pt] \item For the first time, the integration of Transformers and residual networks within AlphaZero for board games is thoroughly investigated.
+Experiments show ResTNet improves playing strength, with win rates increasing from 54.6\% to 60.8\% in 9x9 Go, 53.6\% to 60.9\% in 19x19 Go (using four KataGo models \cite{wu_accelerating_2020a} as baselines), and 50.4\% to 58.0\% in 19x19 Hex (using MoHex \cite{arneson_monte_2010} as the baseline), indicating a promising approach for training AlphaZero in board games. \item ResTNet demonstrates the ability to process global information by: (a) reducing the mean square error for recognizing circular patterns from 2.58 to 1.07 and lowering the attack probability from 70.44\% to 23.91\% against the cyclic-adversary among 24 games provided by \citep{wang_adversarial_2023}, and (b) improving ladder recognition accuracy from 59.15\% to 80.01\% in a human game collection. \item RestNet offers insights into the interpretation of AlphaZero models and enhances explainability by visualizing attention maps from Transformers, capturing key concepts in both Go and Hex. \end{itemize}